google/clusterfuzz/local/README.md

 You can skip specifying the deployment-bucket if you plan to use local checkout.

 # Running bot locally

 To run a bot image locally, run:

 ```bash
 $ ./run_docker.bash gcr.io/clusterfuzz-images/base
 ```

+**NOTE:** You must run this command as a non-root user.
+Make sure that to add your user to the docker group using `sudo adduser $USER docker`.

 By default this uses the latest deployed source, but you can also use your local checkout by doing: